Skip to main content

 About Ilmen

-Ilmen Nature Reserve protects 30,380 hectares of geologically remarkable landscape in Chelyabinsk Oblast on the eastern slope of the South Ural Mountains.
-Established in 1920, the reserve is renowned as a natural mineralogical museum, harboring over 270 mineral species in a compact area, including several first discovered here.
-The Ilmen Mountains contain rare pegmatite veins, mineral-rich granites, and metamorphic rocks that have attracted scientists since the 18th century and make this one of the world most important geological study sites.
+Ilmen Nature Reserve protects 34,380 hectares of geologically remarkable landscape in Chelyabinsk Oblast on the eastern slope of the South Ural Mountains.
+[1] Established in 1920 by decree of Vladimir Lenin, the reserve is renowned as a natural mineralogical museum, harboring 278 mineral species in a compact area, including 17 first described here.
+[1] The Ilmen Mountains contain rare pegmatite veins, mineral-rich granites, and metamorphic rocks that have attracted scientists since the 18th century and make this one of the world’s most important geological study sites.

 Wildlife Ecosystems